John Nash (architect): Work with James and Decimus Burton

 To repair his finances, Nash cultivated the acquaintance of James Burton, who consented to patronize him.
 James Burton responsible for the social and financial patronage of the majority of Nash's London designs, in addition to for their construction.
 Architectural scholar Guy Williams has written, "John Nash relied on James Burton for moral and financial support in his great enterprises.
 Decimus had showed precocious talent as a draughtsman and as an exponent of the classical style...
 John Nash needed the son's aid, as well as the father's".

 Subsequent to the Crown Estate's refusal to finance them, James Burton agreed to personally finance the construction projects of Nash at Regent's Park, which he had already been commissioned to construct.
 Consequently, in 1816, Burton purchased many of the leases of the proposed terraces around, and proposed villas within, Regent's Park and, in 1817, Burton purchased the leases of five of the largest blocks on Regent Street.
 The first property to be constructed in or around Regent's Park by Burton was his own mansion: The Holme, which was designed by his son, Decimus Burton, and completed in 1818.
-Burton's extensive financial involvement 'effectively guaranteed the success of the project'.
+Burton's extensive financial involvement "effectively guaranteed the success of the project".
 In return, Nash agreed to promote the career of Decimus Burton.

-Nash was a vehement advocate of the neoclassical revival endorsed by Soane, although he had lost interest in the plain stone edifices typical of the Georgian style, and instead advocated the use of stucco.
+Nash was a vehement advocate of the neoclassical revival endorsed by John Soane, although he had lost interest in the plain stone edifices typical of the Georgian style, and instead advocated the use of stucco.
 Decimus Burton entered the office of Nash in 1815, where he worked alongside Augustus Charles Pugin, who detested the neoclassical style.
 Burton established his own architectural practice in 1821.
 In 1821, Nash invited Decimus Burton to design Cornwall Terrace in Regent's Park, and he was also invited by George Bellas Greenough, a close friend of the Prince Regent, Humphry Davy, and Nash, to design Grove House in Regent's Park.